 (a) The certified assessed valuation as of January 1, 2020, as provided by WCAD.
 See "TAXING PROCEDURES."

-(b) The estimated assessed valuation as of December 1, 2020, as provided by WCAD, is included solely for purposes of illustration.
+(b) Estimated assessed valuation as of February 1, 2021, as provided by WCAD is included solely for purposes of illustration.

 (c) Includes the Bonds.